Brian3647/encoped/README.md

 # Encoped

-A build-time *fast af* tool to write static apps with html and TypeScript
+A build-time _fast af_ tool to write static apps with html and TypeScript

 ## Features

 - Template-based
-- ESLint, Prettier and Rollup integration
+- ESLint, Prettier and BunJS integration
 - No extra runtime code in your aplication
-- TypeScript support by default (with Rollup)
+- TypeScript support by default (with bun)
 - No runtime dependencies

 ## Install